idvhs/idvhs.github.io/about.md

 Inspired by Germany "Volkshochschule" : A Non-Degree Program Education System.
 VHS Indonesia serves as a community school for continuing education, and offers classes in a wide variety of things.
 <br>
 <br>
-Try to bring "Made in Germany" Mindset, Methods, Tool and Network.
+Trying to bring "Made in Germany" Mindset, Methods, Tools and Networks.
 <br>
 Feel free to contact us: indonesiavhs@gmail.com